gofr-dev/gofr/docs/advanced-guide/http-authentication/page.md

 where the client application directly exchanges its own credentials (ClientID and ClientSecret) for an access token without involving any end-user interaction.

-This code snippet demonstrates how to two-legged OAuth authentication to an HTTP service in GoFr and make a request with the appropriate Authorization header.
+This code snippet demonstrates how two-legged OAuth authentication is added to an HTTP service in GoFr and make a request with the appropriate Authorization header.

 ```go
 a.AddHTTPService("orders", "http://localhost:9000",